stfwn/sphinx_abcnotation/README.md

 # Sphinx ABC Notation

 This extension adds an `abc` directive to Sphinx.
-The content of the directive will be rendered to `svg` by [abcm2ps](https://github.com/leesavide/abcm2ps) and included in the rendered document as an image.
+The content of the directive will be rendered to SVG by [abcm2ps](https://github.com/leesavide/abcm2ps) and included in the rendered document.

 ## Usage